SlimyStudios/Easy-Topdown-Controller-2D/examples.md

 # Examples
 Here you can check out some of the examples made with this asset.
-Each example showcases a specific mechanic, from a classical grid-based game to a top-down shooter.
+Each example showcases what kind of games can be made with it, from classical grid-based games to top-down shooters.